+Prior to taking courses, the student should meet with an advisor and develop a comprehensive plan for satisfying program requirements.
 Since many of the major courses are offered only once a year and on a campus site rotation, it is recommended that students check with an advisor for course rotations and intersperse general courses with major courses to complete the program in a timely manner.
+Students are required to participate in on-site, directed field experiences in each course and should plan accordingly.

-Upon entering the Child Development program, students will be required to begin work on a professional portfolio.
+Upon entering the Child Development program, students will be required to begin work on a curriculum notebook.
 Artifacts from each JSCC Child Development course will be added to the portfolio.
-At the completion of all necessary CHD courses, this required, cumulative portfolio will be submitted.
+At the completion of all necessary CHD courses, this required, cumulative notebook will be submitted at midpoint and final practicum for assessment.
 A list of portfolio artifacts can be obtained from the Child Development program.